leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 		The 2nd case is a customer: user name: jdoe, password: apple, address, email for PayPal

-Option 3: Does not work, yet.
-Program auto loads sample data for testing purposes, will be implemented later
+Option 3: Works, program loads sample data from SavedData.txt file and displays auctions that have ended.

 Option 4: Works, shows any active auctions.